Data Storage Evolution: From punched cards to fast SSDs

 In 1994 Iomega introduced zip drive, removable floppy disk storage with capacity, first 100 MB, 250 MB, and then 750 MB.
-Comparing to 3.5” / 1.44 MB floppy disks – that was an enormous evolvement.
+Compared to 3.5” / 1.44 MB floppy disks – that was an enormous evolvement.
 However, the ZIP drives never replaced 3.5”.
-They weren’t widely used because, at the same time, you could buy a hard disk with 500 MB or more capacity.
+The users or companies didn’t widely use them, because, at the same time, you could buy a hard disk with 500 MB or more capacity.
 It was just more convenient to go with hard disks as they were the future at that time.

 CF cards, 1994

-CF (Compact Flash) are flash memory cards mostly used in portable electronic devices, such as digital cameras for recording audio and video (Canon, Nikon).
-CF cards can be also used in a PC using a slot adapter or reader.
-They were based on the parallel bus (167 MBps) using UDMA 7.
+SanDisk manufactured the first CF (Compact Flash) cards and used them in portable devices such as digital cameras for recording audio and video (Canon, Nikon).
+You can also use them on a PC using a slot adapter or reader.
+The CF cards were based on the parallel bus (167 MBps) using UDMA 7.
 The maximum capacity at the time they were popular was 8 GB.
-They were created by SanDisk in 1994. and used until 2008 when a new generation of CF cards was introduced.
+SanDisk created CF cards back in 1994.
+They used them until 2008 and then introduced a new generation of CF cards.

 Digital Video Disc (DVD), 1995